 If you often include a lot of math-related content in your Word documents, then you may be wondering how to insert a square root symbol in Word without resorting to complex or inconvenient options.

-How to Insert a Square Root Symbol in Word
+How to Put a Square Root Symbol in Microsoft Word Documents

 - Click Insert.